NVIDIA/cuOpt-Resources/notebooks/routing/managed_service/README.md

 Contains a collection of Jupyter Notebooks that outline how cuOpt managed service can be used to solve a wide variety of problems.

+You would need `cuopt-thin-clien` and credentials to access cloud resources to run these notebooks.
+Thin client can be installed as follows,

+`
+pip install --upgrade --extra-index-url https://pypi.nvidia.com cuopt-thin-client `

+For credentials and access to resources, please visit [NVIDIA cuOpt](http://schilling.epg.nvidia.com/cuopt/user-guide/mg-server-overview.html)

 ## Summary
 Each notebook represents an example use case for NVIDIA cuOpt.
 All notebooks demonstrate high level problem modeling leveraging the cuOpt managed service.
 In addition, each notebook covers additional cuOpt features listed below alongside notebook descriptions